chantastic/sites/chan.dev/src/posts/a-non-comprehensive-guide-to-yaml-for-folks-who-like-json-just-fine.md

 This syntax confused the shit out of me.
 This code is auto-formatted by prettier putting the dash and the first property on the same line.

-The docs show the dash and first property on different lines which is much more legible.
+YAML docs show the dash and first property on different lines which is much more legible.

 ```
 -